OzFlux/PFP_GUI/README.md

 * 3. After a short time, the PyFluxPro GUI will appear.
 This can take a couple of minutes when the program is run for the first time.

 # PyFluxPro Examples
 Example data and control files for 2 OzFlux sites, Calperum and Loxton, are available from a GitHub repository, see https://github.com/OzFlux/PFP_examples.
-Use the same process described in **Installing PyFluxPro** o install the PyFluxPro examples repository on your local machine.
+Use the same process described in **Installing PyFluxPro** to install the PyFluxPro examples repository on your local machine.
 The site folders contain both the control files and the data files.

 # Using PyFluxPro
 Coming to the Wiki soon ...